GPR-C/DTL-0PN-Digital-Commons/README.md

 Furthermore, mitigating the security and privacy risks with biometric surveillance through the use and implementation of notarized verified claims, replacing the username and password security profile eliminating the requirement for widespread biometric surveillance.
 This move the risk and liability, to reduces privacy concerns and promotes a more user-friendly and secure digital environment.

 **In This Repo**
+This is the first part of the update to open this repo, which likely will need to be close until septemper.

 Contribute to the sepecifiaiton and adoption of notarized digital credentials as a governance framework presents a promising solution to the current challenges in digital governance.
 Similar to how notarized receipts transformed the gold exchange process in medieval times, this modern approach promises enhanced security, transparency, and user empowerment.
 By shifting towards this digital freedom technology, we can provide individuals with digital transparency to make the choice of which services to trust with access to PII and as a result trustworthy.
 Fostering a sense of confidence and protection among all stakeholders involved in an inclusive Dynamic Data Ecosystem and Commons.